Katta-Nitish/Study-Buddy-Agentic-AI-Tutoring-Assistant/README.md

 - Interactive Q&A sessions
 - Document-grounded knowledge base

 ## ❓ FAQ

+**Q: Do I need a GPU?**
+A: Not when using Google Gemini.
+For local Ollama fallback, a GPU is optional — Qwen3:4b runs fine on CPU.

+**Q: Is there a cost to use this?**
+A: Google Gemini has a free tier that is sufficient for most student use.
+The embedding model always runs locally for free.
+Ollama is also fully free.

-**Q: Can I use my own LLM?**
+**Q: Can I use a different Gemini model?**
 A: Yes!
-Modify the LLM initialization in the code to use any OpenAI-compatible API or other Ollama models.
+Modify the `model_name` in the `GoogleGenAI(...)` call in `Study_Buddy.py`.
+See [Google AI Studio](https://aistudio.google.com/) for available models.

 **Q: Is there a limit on document size?**
 A: No hard limit, but processing time increases with document size.
-Test with your specific documents.
+For best performance, keep documents under 30 pages per upload.

 **Q: Can answers go beyond my documents?**
-A: No, the system prompt explicitly restricts responses to document content only.
+A: No — the system prompt explicitly restricts all responses to uploaded document content only.

-**Q: How is privacy maintained?**
+**Q: How is my data handled?**
-A: All processing happens locally on your machine.
-No data is sent to external servers.
+A: Document embedding always happens locally.
+If using Google Gemini, query text is sent to Google's API.
+If using Ollama, everything stays on your machine.

 ## 📧 Support